OnionIoT/Onion-Docs/Omega2/Projects/iot/gcal-alarm.md

 1. Plug the Buzzer across the channel of your breadboard.
 1. Using a jumper, connect the negative end of the buzzer (the pin WITHOUT a plus sign) to a `GND` pin on the expansion headers
 1. Plug in a 100Ω current limiting resistor across the (+) row of the buzzer and an empty row.
-1. Finally, connect the resistor to GPIO1 on the expansion headers.
+1. Finally, connect the resistor to GPIO1 on the Dock's Expansion Headers

 Once we're done, it should look a little like this: